andrinpricemeier/brauch-ich-ein-ga/README.md

 # Vision

 A mobile application that requires no user registration and login that lets you track all public transit expenses.
-As soon as a user defined limit is reached, the user should be notified.
+As soon as the expenses exceed the user defined price of a Generalabonnement (GA), the user is notified.

 # Google Play Store